Pregnant Rihanna soars in Super Bowl halftime performance

 Lights sparkled from the stands as she was hoisted alone back into the air and sang “Diamonds” — with its refrain of “shine bright like a diamond” — as the set closed.

-Rihanna's performance was her first live event in years, and her first since becoming a mother nine months ago.
+Rihanna's performance was her first solo performance event in seven years, and her first since becoming a mother for the first time nine months ago.

 A SIMPLY SPANGLED BANNER